The School for Champions is an educational website that shows you how to achieve your dreams.

 Poor credit history

-If you have a poor credit history, such as having goods repossessed, going bankrupt, having a credit card cancelled or even being late on payments, it can be difficult to get a credit card.
+If you have a poor credit history, such as having goods repossessed, going bankrupt, having a credit card canceled or even being late on payments, it can be difficult to get a credit card.
 Some banks offer secured credit cards if you have a sufficient amount in a savings account.
 You cannot go below that balance or the card will be deactivated.
 If you charge over your limit, the bank can take the balance from your account.

 No credit history